nefelibata28/NTU-Academic-Projects/Year 3/SC3010/README.md

 ## Overview
 This project was completed as part of the **Computing Security module**.
-We were tasked to select two **real-world security breach** and write a detailed case study analyzing:
+We(group) were tasked to select two **real-world security breach** and write a detailed case study analyzing:
 - What happened during the breach
 - Why the security system failed
 - The consequences of the incident